Return to Home Return to Overview Strategy Guide

 4.1 - How do Titanspawners and Ventshots work?

 Champion Fumarollers hit hard: their attacks often inflict Knockback, which when combined with the heavy damage from Stars/Snowflakes, can quickly down and kill you.
 The longer they live, the higher the chance that they spawn another star under the boss, so you generally want to kill them as quickly as possible.
-This usually involves:
+This usually involves baiting them to the main group by having at least one player with high Toughness there.
+Ranged players should ensure they have lower toughness for this reason.

-Generally, you want to kill the Fumarollers before they cast a star/snowflake on the boss.
-If they do cast one, move out of it as quickly as possible.
-If someone downs, everyone needs to immediately ress, as the high incoming damage makes it difficult to do with few players.
+Once a Fumaroller gets to the main stack, you want to kill it before it casts a star/snowflake on the boss.
+If you get one, move out of it as quickly as possible.
+If someone downs, everyone needs to immediately res, as the high incoming damage makes it difficult to do with few players.

 Fumarollers don’t need to be CCd.
 They can be CCd just from passive AoE CC, but there is no specific need to pay special attention to it.

-The melee team who kills the Titanspawner should always have some Stability (e.g. from the Firebrand), so that they don’t immediately get knocked.
-Once the Fumaroller is on the group, also make sure to also provide Stability.
+The melee team should always upkeep Stability so that they don’t immediately get knocked once the Fumaroller is on the group.
 The star attack inflicts Knockback three times, while the charge, roll and headbutt only once each.

 Legendary Ventshots have over 20 million HP, so they are not meant to be killed.
-After 2 or more spawn, keep projectile block up on the group permanently and try to keep up permanent Stability as well.
+Generally one or two are manageable with only Stability and some healing, but any more require permanent projectile block.
 Ventshots can kill you either with ranged attacks when projectile block is down, or with melee attacks (that also inflict Knockback) when they are close to the squad.

 5. Builds, Squad Compositions and More